remidej/remi.space/content/blog/use-backticks-for-all-strings/index.md

 ---
-title: Use backticks for all your JS strings
+title: Use Backticks For All Your JS Strings
 date: 2020-03-17
 description: Template literals are the most powerful way to write strings in JavaScript.
 Here's how you can use them by default with ESLint.
 tags: ["javascript", "tips"]